rladies/meetup-presentations_brisbane/README.md

 ## Overview

-Here you will find presentations of our meetups [ordered by year and month](https://github.com/rladies/meetup-presentations_brisbane/tree/master/2021).
+Here you will find presentations of our meetups ordered by year and month, [see 2021 events](https://github.com/rladies/meetup-presentations_brisbane/tree/master/2021).

 ### Volunteers